-It's easy to create a bibliography from your Zotero library.
+To create a bibliography from your Zotero library:

 This method works with any word processor (or anywhere you can paste text).

 To add a citation, click the first button ("Add/Edit Citation") on the toolbar.
 Search for the reference you want to cite and press Enter.
-Zotero will add the citation at your cursor.
+Zotero will add the citation wherever you were previously typing.

 At the end of your paper, click the "Insert Bibliography" button.
 Your bibliography will appear, and new citations will be added automatically.
-Change bibliographic styles with the "Document Preferences" button.
+Change citation styles with the "Document Preferences" button.

 The toolbar looks different on different operating systems and versions of Word.
 Mousing over the toolbar will pop up each button's function if they're not clearly labeled.